 It’s week two of horror month for me and I’m officially back to being afraid of the dark.

-The Double Feature: For this movie night I decided to watch two movies that play with sight: one villain can’t always been seen, and one villain can’t see at all.
+The Double Feature: For this movie night I decided to watch two movies that play with sight: one villain can’t always be seen, and one villain can’t see at all.

 Lights Out (2016)